-Nick Horvath was born in Shoreview, Minnesota (USA) and attended Mounds View High School in Arden Hills, Minnesota where he led the Mustangs to state tournament appearances in 1998 and 1999, where they captured the 1999 AA State Championship.
-Horvath was also named the 1999 Minnesota Mr. Basketball.
+BIO: Nick Horvath was born in Shoreview, Minnesota, and attended Mounds View High School in Arden Hills, Minnesota.
+He led the Mustangs to state tournament appearances in 1998 and 1999, capturing the 1999 AA State Championship.
+That same year, he was named Minnesota Mr. Basketball.
+Horvath went on to play college basketball at Duke University from 1999 to 2004, where he was a part of the 2000–01 NCAA championship team.

 Nick Horvath made his NBL debut with the West Sydney Razorbacks at 23 years of age.
 He scored 19 points in his first game.